BigRicsoo/BigRicsoo/README.md

 ## Hello Github

-My name is Richárd Nagy, I'm a Web developer or at least I would like to be one.
-I finished studying information technologies in summer 2021, and ever since then I am constantly learning and developing my skills.
+My name is Richárd Nagy, I'm a Web developer or would like to be one.
+I finished studying information technologies in the summer of 2021, and ever since then I have been constantly learning and developing my skills.

 I'm mainly interested in Frontend development, primarily using ReactJs, but I'm also open to learning backend.